merivale/victor/docs/plain.md

 ## 1. Introduction

-As explained in the [Theoretical Overview](/overview), the nucleus of every English message is an ordered pair, containing an *object* and a *condition*:
+As explained in the [theoretical overview](/overview), the nucleus of every English message is an ordered pair, containing an *object* and a *condition*:

 ```haskell
 type alias Nucleus =